YaoAnbang/YaoAnbang.github.io/_pages/about.md

 Current and Past Interns
 =====

-I really feel fortunate to be working with amazingly talented students
+I am really fortunate to be working with these amazingly talented students

 + Dawei Sun (Tsinghua University)
 + Duo Li (Tsinghua University)